akashpalrecha/code-llm-eval/README.md

 > Note: running some of these benchmarks can take a long time depending on your system configuration.
 You can use the `--limit N` parameter to do short experimental runs if needed.

+*All eval runs are created in a new iteratively versioned folder.
+So you can run the same command multiple times without worrying about overwriting any previous results.*

 #### Performing a full sweep

 To perform eval on all benchmarks, all models and all k's, run: